munificent/craftinginterpreters/book/garbage-collection.md

 to the initial capacity we picked for our various dynamic arrays.
 The goal is to not trigger the first few GCs *too* quickly but also to not wait too long.
 If we had some real-world Lox programs, we could profile those to tune this.
-But since all we have is toy programs, I just picked a number.
+But since all we have are toy programs, I just picked a number.

 <aside name="lab">